Cincinnati Poet Laureate

 - Acknowledged by CityBeat as Best Ambassador for Poetry, 2017.

-- I have begun collecting information on Cincinnati Literary Groups to include as resource page on the City’s Cincinnati Poet Laureate Webpage when staff support is available.
+- I collected information on Cincinnati Literary Groups to include as resource page on the City’s Cincinnati Poet Laureate Webpage had staff support been made available.